-Energy Law and Climate Change
+Clean Energy and Climate Change Law

-Course requirements are engaged class participation and a final paper (20-30 page) on a seminar-related topic of the student's choice.
-There are no prerequisites for the seminar, although a previous environmental law or natural resources law class, and constitutional law and administrative law course(s), will be helpful.
+Course requirements are engaged class participation (33% of grade) and the final paper (67% of grade) There are no prerequisites for the seminar although a previous environmental law or natural resources law class, and constitutional law and administrative law course(s), will be helpful.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 625 South State Street,